| 1.

 down the river without at least one bottle of water with them! |

-designated receptacles.
+designated receptacles when possible.
 Help keep our rivers, parks and Texas

 beautiful.
 Please Don't